RickdeJager/Dagro-Hacks/README.md

 ```
 Typing `help` will show a full list of supported commands.
 The most interesting one being `shell`, which opens a reverse shell on the target host.

+# Docker
+Every modern repository comes with a Dockerfile, and we did not want to fall behind.
+To run our tool using docker:
+1. `docker build . -t dagro-hacks`
+1. `docker run --network=host -it dagro-hacks`

 # Acknowledgments